advexp/component-advexp.settings-new/README.md

 #####Previous version support and settings naming

-During the development process, you need to keep in mind that Advexp.Settings version 2.0 and higher records settings in a different format.
+During the development process, you need to keep in mind that Advexp.Settings version 2.0 and higher save settings in a different format.
 Also, in the new version, a "v2" prefix is automatically added to the setting's name.

 #####iOS: The relationship between the settings from Settings App and the settings from Advexp.Settings and using the InAppSettingsKit component